Gomonriou/Cisco_cis_ansible/README.md

 # Disclaimer

-This repo is in progress, it aims to easily deploy the security of the cis benchmark ios and 802.1x with radius.
+This repo is in progress.
+The purpose is to simplify the deployement of the CIS benchmark IOS, and 802.1x with radius.

-# Requirement :
+# Requirements :

 ## Check if you can use SSH

 Checking that the IOS supports the ssh protocol
 First of all, you have to check that the IOS of the switch supports ssh.
-The mention k9 (crypto) must appear in the name of the IOS.
+The mention k9 (crypto) must appears in the name of the IOS.

     2960-RG#show version